-Joanna MacGregor made her conducting debut in 2002 and has solo-directed concerts with the Royal Philharmonic Orchestra, Liverpool Philharmonic, Manchester Camerata and the Hallé, and has enjoyed a close artistic partnership with Britten Sinfonia for more than fifteen years.
-Amongst the many and varied artists with whom she has collaborated are jazz artist Moses Molelekwa, pop artist and tabla player Talvin Singh, Brian Eno, folk artist Kathryn Tickell, jazz saxophonist Andy Sheppard and Arabic singer and oud virtuoso Dhafer Youssef, and the cultural historian Marina Warner.
+Joanna MacGregor made her conducting debut in 2002 and has solo-directed concerts with the Royal Philharmonic Orchestra, Liverpool Philharmonic, Manchester Camerata and the Hallé Orchestra, and enjoys a close artistic partnership with Britten Sinfonia.
+Her many collaborations include tabla player Talvin Singh, Brian Eno, folk artist Kathryn Tickell, jazz saxophonist Andy Sheppard, Arabic singer and oud virtuoso Dhafer Youssef, and the cultural historian Marina Warner.
 Joanna was the subject of a South Bank Show on ITV, and her performances are regularly broadcast on both television and radio, including the Last Night of the Proms.